Demystify This!

 I don’t know if it’s all about the ingrained tradition of seeing and hearing older, cooler kids use them so often that we copied them, or if it has something to do with the machinations occurring in the back office of our brain, but it just feels a little better to yell a word that begins with a hard (‘F’) that is punctuated with a hard (‘K’) when we accidentally strike our index finger with a hammer.

 We also discover some of their internal, medicinal benefits, when a lover dumps us.
-It feels so good to tell our friends what we called our ex- a name that they agree is excessive and deliciously harsh on his way out, so they will view it as retribution for everything he did to us.
+It feels so good to tell our friends what we called our ex- a name that they agree is excessive and deliciously harsh on his way out, so everyone will view it as retribution for everything he did to us.
 If we do it right, our friends might even give us a high-five.

 “So, he dumped you on the curb, like a sack of rancid cranberries, and you called him a name?”
 I asked her, sitting between the two parties, “And you think you’re even now?”